 \subsection{Evaluating the specificity and generality of twenty designs}

-From the results presented in Fig.~\ref{fig:results}, we manually selected twenty specialized designs for further evaluation, including ten \emph{soft} designs (Fig.~\ref{fig:exp1designs}) optimized with $E_g = 11.51 \, \text{MPa}$ and ten \emph{softer} designs (Fig.~\ref{fig:exp2designs}) optimized with lower elastic moduli $E_g \in \{0.46, 0.60, 1.39\} \, \text{MPa}$.
-We selected two designs per object for both the ``soft'' and ``softer'' groups.
+From the results presented in Fig.~\ref{fig:results}, we manually selected twenty designs for further evaluation: ten \emph{soft} designs (Fig.~\ref{fig:exp1designs}) optimized with $E_g = 11.51 \, \text{MPa}$ and ten \emph{softer} designs (Fig.~\ref{fig:exp2designs}) optimized with $E_g \in \{0.46, 0.60, 1.39\} \, \text{MPa}$, with two designs per object in each group.

 In-domain and out-of-domain grasping performance were evaluated for all designs, with $E_g = E_o = 11.51 \, \text{MPa}$ for all \emph{soft} designs, and $E_g = E_o = 0.46 \, \text{MPa}$ for all \emph{softer} designs.
-For in-domain testing, we performed 35 simulated grasps per design on the object for which it was optimized.
-Seven object poses $\mathcal{P}_o$ were used: rotations of $5^\circ$ and $10^\circ$ about the $z$-axis; translations of $6\, \text{mm}$ and $12\, \text{mm}$ along the $x$-axis; translations of $8\, \text{mm}$ and $16\, \text{mm}$ along the $y$-axis, and the unperturbed origin pose (i.e., the pose shown for each object in Fig.~\ref{fig:exp1designs}).
+For in-domain testing, we performed 35 simulated grasps per design on its target object.
+Seven object poses were used: rotations of $5^\circ$ and $10^\circ$ about the $z$-axis; translations of $6\, \text{mm}$ and $12\, \text{mm}$ along the $x$-axis; translations of $8\, \text{mm}$ and $16\, \text{mm}$ along the $y$-axis, and the origin pose.
 Each pose was evaluated in five independent trials with distinct random seeds.
-For out-of-domain testing, designs optimized for a specific object were evaluated on four previously unseen objects, performing 35 grasps per unseen object (again using five trials for each of the seven object poses).
+For out-of-domain testing, each design was evaluated on four unseen objects, again with 35 grasps per object.